 The Challenge Of Finding An Appropriate Homeschool Curriculum When Your Child Has ADHD

 The reality is that most homeschool curriculums are modeled after the traditional curriculums used in traditional classrooms (think textbooks, worksheets, and quizzes).
 For many children with ADHD, this is simply not the best approach to helping them learn.
 In fact, it may be the worst way to help your child comprehend and retain new learning.
+In fact, there’s been a push towards unschooling ADHD students because of this reality.

 Research shows that children with ADHD almost always require a multi-sensory and much more fluid approach to learning.
 This is just as a true in the classroom as it is in your home.
 The good news is, it’s a lot easier to provide in the individualized setting homeschooling provides.